I just have to get this one off my chest.

 I'm trying not to think about the other things the apartment will most likely need, though.
 Boyfriend has banned futons from his life, so no Wal-Mart couch for us.
 We'll also need a dresser and probably a kitchen table and chairs, if we can get them.
 Luckily, Boyfriend doesn't hate thrift shops as much as he hates futons, so we'll probably end up there first.
 With luck we'll be able to find something from this decade.

-favorite gustatory holiday.
+Oh and Thanksgiving is day after tomorrow!
+My favorite gustatory holiday.
 My favorite Turkey Day food?
 Well, it's split between pumpkin pie and yams with lots of butter and brown sugar.
 Ohhhh yum.
 I'm drooling now.

 Happy Thanksgivin'!